History of Spirit Rock

 The community continued to grow and plan a permanent dharma center.
 In 1987, a contract was drawn up to purchase 411 acres of undeveloped land in the San Geronimo Valley of northern California from The Nature Conservancy, who used the funds to preserve rainforests in South America.
 Then in 1988 the title was taken on the Woodacre land and the name Spirit Rock Meditation Center was formally adopted.
 The year 1988 also saw the first meeting of the Vision Committee and the first issue of the Spirit Rock newsletter.
 In 1990, a large temporary meditation hall, administrative office, and caretaker's quarters were completed.
 In 1994 a kitchen/dining hall was built that seats over 100 people.

 In 1997 the ground breaking ceremony for the residential retreat center was held.
 The residential retreat center opened in July 1998, and currently hosts retreats that range from two nights to two months.
 Since 1990, attendance at Spirit Rock has increased enormously.
 Hundreds of people now attend classes, daylong events and residential retreats each week at the center in Woodacre.
-In addition, over 10,000 people have given generously of their time and money to help develop Spirit Rock since its inception.
+In addition, more than 10,000 people have given generously of their time and money to help develop Spirit Rock since its inception.

 The Dalai Lama attended a conference of international Buddhist teachers in 2000, Alice Walker spoke at the African American retreat in 2002, which brought together for the first-time teachers, community leaders, and practitioners from around the nation.
-Vietnamese leader, Thich Nhat Hahn has taught at Spirit Rock, as well as Ram Dass, Huston Smith, and many other well known Buddhist teachers.
+Vietnamese leader, Thich Nhat Hahn has taught at Spirit Rock, as well as Ram Dass, Huston Smith, and many other well-known Buddhist teachers.